Like what you see? ⭐ Star the repo ⭐ to support the project and keep it in the spotlight. See the stargazers →

 Why we built KafScale

-The IBM acquisition of Confluent (and with it, WarpStream) in late 2024 highlighted the risk of depending on proprietary streaming platforms.
+The Confluent acquisition of WarpStream in late 2024 highlighted the risk of depending on proprietary streaming platforms.
 AutoMQ and Redpanda use BSL licenses that restrict how you can use the software.
 Bufstream charges usage fees.

 KafScale is the only S3-native, stateless, Kafka-compatible streaming platform that is truly open source under Apache 2.0.
+The documented .kfs segment format means you can build processors that read directly from S3 without going through brokers.
 For the 80% of workloads that don’t need sub-100ms latency or transactions, it’s the simplest and most cost-effective choice.